Masitinib AB Science

 Overview

-The European Medicines Agency has recommended the refusal of the marketing authorisation for Masitinib AB Science, a medicine intended for the treatment of amyotrophic lateral sclerosis (ALS).
+After re-examining its initial opinion, the European Medicines Agency has confirmed its recommendation to refuse marketing authorisation for the medicine Masitinib AB Science, a medicine intended for the treatment of amyotrophic lateral sclerosis (ALS).

 Masitinib AB Science was developed as a medicine to treat adults with ALS.
 It was intended to be used in combination with riluzole (another medicine for ALS).
 ALS is a progressive disease of the nervous system, where nerve cells in the brain and spinal cord that control voluntary movement gradually deteriorate, causing loss of muscle function and paralysis.